jack-kiwieng/flow_challenge/README.md

 The FlowDataIngestor can take a list of FlowDataPoints, and holds state.
 In this case, it takes the entire file's worth of data points.
 In a more generic case, you could give it single data points (or a subset of points) and it will continue to process.
 By having it keep state, it can continue to ingest streaming data from a coffee machine as pours continue.

+Also included in the ingestor is the subscribeNewEvent method.
+This can be used when streaming data to have new events be pushed to other code for further processing.

 ### FlowDataPoint classification

 The FlowDataPoint class handles classification of an event into a FlowEventType (noise, purge or extraction).
 FlowDataPoint has a classifier injected into it (the default classifier by default).